-- 4.1 One of the functions of the Standards and Audit Committee under the Terms of Reference of the Constitution is to provide independent assurance that the authority's risk management arrangements are adequate and effective - 4.2 To enable the Standards and Audit Committee to consider the effectiveness of the Council's risk and opportunity management arrangements the report on the refresh of the register is presented on an annual basis and provides details of how the key risks and opportunities facing the authority are identified and managed.

-5. Consultation (including Overview and Scrutiny, if applicable)

-- 5.1 The Corporate Risk and Insurance Manager has engaged with Services, Department Management Teams, Performance Board and Directors Board to refresh the Strategic/Corporate Risk and Opportunity Register. - 5.2 The refreshed Strategic/Corporate Risk and Opportunity Register was presented to Directors Board 16 August 2021, via Performance Board representatives 12 August 2021.

-6. Impact on corporate policies, priorities, performance and community impact

-6.1 ROM is recognised as a good management practice and how successful the council is in managing the risks and opportunities it faces will have a major impact on the achievement of the council's priorities and objectives.
+- 4.1 One of the functions of the Standards and Audit Committee under the Terms of Reference of the Constitution is to provide independent assurance that the authority's risk management arrangements are adequate and effective - 4.2 To enable the Standards and Audit Committee to consider the effectiveness of the Council's risk and opportunity management arrangements reports on the review of the register are presented on an annual basis and provides details of how the key risks and opportunities facing the authority are identified and managed. - 5.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 The Corporate Risk and Insurance Manager has engaged with Services, Department Management Teams, Performance Board and Directors Board to review the Strategic/Corporate Risk and Opportunity Register. - 5.2 The updated Strategic/Corporate Risk and Opportunity Register was presented to Directors Board and Performance Board in February 2022 - 6.
+Impact on corporate policies, priorities, performance and community impact - 6.1 ROM is recognised as a good management practice and how successful the council is in managing the risks and opportunities it faces will have a major impact on the achievement of the council's priorities and objectives.